England's goalkeeper options - ranked

 Nick Pope

-If you're looking for a goalkeeper who is great with his hands and adept at keeping the ball out of the back of his net, then Nick Pope is your man.
+If you're looking for a goalkeeper who is great with his hands and adept at keeping the ball out of the back of the net, Nick Pope is your man.

-The former Burnley man has been in brilliant form ever since he arrived at Newcastle United, but has been missing since undergoing shoulder surgery back in December.
+The former Burnley man has been in brilliant form ever since he arrived at Newcastle United but missed a massive chunk of the 2023/24 campaign after undergoing shoulder surgery.

 1. Jordan Pickford